China's ex-security chief helping probe, not target - sources

 Zhou had recommended that Bo succeed him as domestic security chief before the latter's dramatic downfall last year, multiple sources with direct knowledge of the matter or ties to the leadership have said.

 Bo fell from grace after his police chief, Wang Lijun, sought political asylum at a U.S. consulate and implicated Bo's wife, Gu Kailai, in the murder of a British businessman.
-Wang and Gu have been meted suspended death sentences which are likely to be commuted to life imprisonment.
+Gu was later given a suspended death sentence and Wang a 15-year jail term.

 When Zhou stepped down along with most members of the Standing Committee at the 18th Party congress last November, the role of domestic security tsar was downgraded, reflecting leadership fears that the position had become too powerful.